CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 ** Management reports **

 For the top management of a public agency or a company to make the right decisions to ensure information security at a reasonable level, it needs the information it needs.
-To do this, the information security officer or IS management team should regularly and on an occasion-by-case basis generate information security management reports (see also ISMS.1.M10 Information Security Management Reports).
+To do this, the information security officer or the IS management team should regularly and on an occasion-by-case basis generate information security management reports (see also ISMS.1.M10 Information Security Management Reports).

 ** Security process documents **